ansys/ansys-pyensight-vscode/README.rst

 * Launch a *PyEnsight WebView* during a Python debug session to select a specific session and the renderable to display.
 * Use supplied snippets to simplify the scripting experience.

-PyEnSight Debug Session and Webview
+PyEnSight Debug Session and WebView
 ------------------------------------

 You can launch a PyEnSight debug session using **PyEnSight: Launch Debug Session** on the command palette.